UnknownException/SubTitans/README.md

 **Known bugs**
 * 1366*768 does not work correctly
-* The GUI may look weird at the bottom right corner for some factions

 **Other**
-Seems to fix/reduce the color bug.
+* Seems to fix/reduce the color bug.
 If you're still experiencing the color bug then please let me know.